-Equity Settled Trade or Other Liabilities including debt are measured at fair market value on grant date or where appropriate, when shareholder approval is given.
+Equity settled trade or other liabilities including debt are measured at fair market value on grant date or where appropriate, when shareholder approval is given.
 Fair Value is determined using the closing share price quoted on the Australian Securities Exchange at the relevant date.
-Any gain or loss arising from the difference between the Fair Value and the liability extinguished is recognised in the Consolidated Statement of Comprehensive Income.
+Any gain or loss arising from the difference between the Fair Value and the liability extinguished is recognised in the consolidated statement of profit or loss and other comprehensive income.